codership/documentation/galeracluster/source/kb/wan-replication.rst

 .. rst-class:: article-stats

-   Length: 161 words; Published: October 22, 2019; Category: Performance; Type: Best Practices
+   Length: 161 words; Published: June 24, 2015; Updated: October 22, 2019; Category: Performance; Type: Best Practices

 When running the cluster over a :abbr:`WAN (Wide Area Network)`, you may frequently experience transient network connectivity failures.
 To prevent this from partitioning the cluster, you may want to increase the *keepalive* timeouts.

-.. rst-class:: kb
+.. rst-class:: section-heading
 .. rubric:: Recommendations

 The following parameters can tolerate 30 second connectivity outages: